June 1, 2009: The day Roger Federer kept his dreams of Roland-Garros glory alive

-On this day, June 1, 2009, Roger Federer came from two sets and break point down to edge out Tommy Haas in the fourth round of the French Open (6-7, 5-7, 6-4, 6-0, 6-2) and keep his title hopes alive.
-The Swiss turned things around with a memorable forehand winner on the line.
-It was a significant win for Federer, as his nemesis Rafael Nadal, who had defeated him the four previous years in Roland-Garros, had surprisingly been defeated the day before by Robin Soderling.
+On this day, June 1, 2009, Roger Federer came from two sets and a break point down in the third set to edge out Tommy Haas in the fourth round at Roland-Garros (6-7, 5-7, 6-4, 6-0, 6-2) and keep his title hopes alive.
+The Swiss turned things around with a memorable forehand winner.
+It was a significant win for Federer, as his nemesis Rafael Nadal, who had defeated him the four previous years at Roland-Garros, had surprisingly been defeated the day before by Robin Soderling.
 Nadal’s loss created the perfect opportunity for Federer to eventually claim the Roland-Garros crown – the only one he was still chasing– but it also put incredible pressure on his shoulders; the entire world was now watching him, expecting him to complete the career Grand Slam.

-At this stage in 2009, Roger had not only become Nadal’s challenger, but he had also been defeated by Djokovic, Andy Murray and Stan Wawrinka.
+At this stage in 2009, Federer had not only become Nadal’s challenger, but he had also been defeated by Djokovic, Andy Murray and Stan Wawrinka.
 For the first time since 2000, Federer had not claimed a single title in the first four months of the year.
-Journalists had started to talk about decline before the Swiss claimed the title in Madrid, beating Nadal on clay only for the second time, reminding them that the legend was still alive and that he had not given up on his quest for Roland-Garros.
+Journalists had started to talk about decline before the Swiss claimed the title in Madrid, beating Nadal on clay for only the second time, reminding them that the legend was still alive and that he had not given up on his quest for Roland-Garros.

 - Tommy Haas, a bold rival

-Tommy Haas was born in Germany in 1978, but he was a product of the Nick Bollettieri Academy, in Florida, where he spent his teenage years, developing his aggressive game based on a good serve and a blasting forehand.
+Tommy Haas was born in Germany in 1978, but was a product of the Nick Bollettieri Academy, in Florida, where he spent his teenage years, developing his aggressive game based on a good serve and an explosive forehand.
 He achieved his best Grand Slam results at the Australian Open, where he reached the semi-finals three times (in 1999, 2002 and 2007), and obtained a silver medal at the 2000 Sydney Olympics (losing to Yevgeny Kafelnikov).
-Haas had claimed 11 titles on the tour, none of them on European clay, where his best performance remained reaching the final in Rome, in 2002, where he lost to Andre Agassi.
-He had reached his best ranking, world No 2, in May 2002, before having to interrupt his career for an entire year; in 2003, his father was in a coma after a car accident and Haas took this time off to look after his family.
+Haas had claimed 11 titles on the tour, none of them on European clay, where his best performance remained reaching the final in Rome in 2002, where he lost to Andre Agassi.
+He had achieved his best ranking, world No 2, in May 2002, before having to interrupt his career for an entire year; in 2003, his father was in a coma after a car accident and Haas took this time off to look after his family.
 After his comeback in 2004, he climbed back to the top 20 in less than a year, but he did not manage to enter the top 10 until January 2007 after he reached the Australian Open semi-final.
 Injured in 2008, he began 2009 as the world No 80 and was No 63 at the start of Roland-Garros.

 The story took place at Roland-Garros, Paris.
-The stadium, located in the west of Paris at the edge of the Bois de Boulogne forest, had been hosting the French Open since 1928.
+The stadium, located in the west of Paris at the edge of the Bois de Boulogne forest, had been hosting the French Grand Slam since 1928.
 It was the first and now the only Grand Slam to be played on clay, the slowest surface, which made it the hardest tournament to win from a physical perspective.
-With the prominence of baseliners like Gustavo Kuerten, Juan Carlos Ferrero, and of course later Nadal and his extraordinary topspin, winning Roland-Garros became the biggest challenge for players like Haas or Federer who played an aggressive game and liked attacking the net.
+With the prominence of baseliners like Gustavo Kuerten, Juan Carlos Ferrero, and of course later Nadal and his extraordinary topspin, winning Roland-Garros had become the biggest challenge for players like Haas or Federer who played an aggressive game and liked attacking the net.

 When Federer and Haas came on court to play their fourth-round match the next day, it was as if a storm had hit the tournament.
 Nadal was out, it had to be Roger’s year.
 Everyone was talking about the Spaniard’s loss or speculating about Federer winning Roland-Garros for the first time, but very few paid any attention to Haas.
-The Parisian crowd was not very familiar with the German, who had never achieved any outstanding results there.
-Furthermore, he had defeated Federer only twice in 10 encounters, the last time in 2002, when he was in his prime and Roger a newcomer on the tour.
+The Parisian crowd was not very familiar with the German, who had never achieved anything outstanding there.
+Furthermore, he had defeated Federer only twice in 10 encounters, the last time in 2002, when he was in his prime and Federer was a newcomer on the tour.
 Yet he soon proved that he should not have been counted out.

 From the first few games, it was obvious that Federer was under high pressure.
-Feeling now compelled to win the tournament, he struggled with the entire world’s expectations, his own game, and his opponent who did everything to make him miserable.
+Feeling now compelled to win the tournament, he struggled with the the increased expectations, his own game, and his opponent who did everything to make him miserable.
 While Federer, very tense, was not able to set up his aggressive strategy without missing too much, Haas was all pumped up and delivered a great performance, serving particularly well.
 He claimed the first set, 7-6.
 In the second set, the Swiss still couldn’t loosen up.
 Despite the public’s support, he seemed to be digging his own grave; shy with his forehand, still missing more than usual.
 Haas not only took the second set, 7-5, but soon had a break point at 4-3 in the third set.
 It was almost a match point.
 The German would admit later: “I’d be lying if I said I didn’t think, at that point, ‘Hey, if I win this point I’m going to win this match.
 I’m going to serve him out.'”

-Seriously challenged in the semi-final by Juan Martin del Potro (3-6, 7-6, 2-6, 6-1, 6-4), he would cope with the pressure in the final by defeating the man who had taken Nadal out of his way, Soderling (6-1, 7-6, 6-4).
+Seriously challenged in the semi-final by Juan Martin del Potro (3-6, 7-6, 2-6, 6-1, 6-4), he would deal with the pressure in the final by defeating the man who had taken Nadal out of his way, Soderling (6-1, 7-6, 6-4).
 Later, Federer would say of how he felt after Nadal’s loss, “I was mentally drained because I felt like I had to play like four finals at the end of Paris because of the pressure.”

 With Nadal missing through injury, Federer would also triumph at Wimbledon a month later, breaking Pete Sampras’ record with a 15th Grand Slam crown, reclaiming the world No 1 spot.
-The Swiss would reach a last final at Roland-Garros in 2011, where his rival Rafael Nadal would edge him again (7-5, 7-6, 5-7, 6-1).
+The Swiss would reach a last final at Roland-Garros in 2011, where his rival Nadal would edge him again (7-5, 7-6, 5-7, 6-1).
 Haas would confirm his great shape by reaching the semi-finals at Wimbledon, where he would lose to Federer again, 7-5, 7-6, 6-3.